jordansjones/Netgo/README.md

 # Netgo
-Enhanced version of 'cd' for bash
+Enhanced version of 'cd' for whatever